-Gusto is not only one of the best payroll services around, but it can also help with some basic human resources capabilities, such as HR management and benefits administration.
-And you can create a separate payroll for contractors.
+Gusto is not only one of the best payroll services around, but it can also help with some human resources capabilities, such as HR management and benefits administration.
+You can even create a separate payroll for contractors.

 This comes in particularly handy if you have a seasonal business and hire part-time help during peak times.